chelseajohn/chelseajohn/README.md

 ## :woman: About Me

-- 🔭 I’m currently working on [OpenGPTX Project](https://opengpt-x.de/) and Neural Operators.
+- 🔭 HPC for AI and Neural Operators.

 - Interested in machine learning and high performance computing